aguergolet/sftp-app/README.md

-# sftp-app
-SFTP Server Docker image
+# SFTP Server

-=== User configuration ===
+Every time I need to configure an SFTP Server, I find many details related to different Linux distribution and details.

+This project allows the sysadmins to run an SFTP Server into a container using some basic features like:
+* Choose the SFTP Port;
+* Use a priv/pub key to login;
+* Configure users into a JSON file;
+* Limit max connections for each user;

+===File Structure===

-All user configuration are available into users.json file.
+* **users.json**: Sample configuration file with two test users (the private keys are available into ''sample_data'' folder.
+It could be mapped to your users.json file.

-There is some sample private key files into **sample_data** folder.

-=== Snippets ===
-Build and run
+* **./home**: Sample home folder.
+This folder must be mapped outside the container (to a local folder or docker volume);

+* **./sample_data**: Sample public and private keys

+## Building the Container

+sudo docker build . -t sftp

+## Running the Container
-sudo docker build . -t sftp && sudo docker run --rm --name sftp -p 22000:22000 --privileged -v $(pwd)/home:/home sftp
+sudo docker run --rm --name sftp -p 22000:22000 --privileged -v $(pwd)/home:/home -v $(pwd)/users.json:/app/users.json sftp

-TODO: Create makefile